 Urban Churns makes classic flavors like chocolate, vanilla, mint chocolate chip and salty caramel.
 They also churn out some delicious seasonal flavors like sassy Santa ice cream, peppermint joy and New Year’s Eve ice cream.
 New Year’s Eve ice cream is a delightful combination of vanilla ice cream, M&Ms and a little bit of chai flavoring.

 When you are ready to move to Harrisburg, reach out to Triple Crown Corporation.
 We will help you find just the right rental to fit your needs.
-Once you settle into your new home, you can find your flavor at your new favorite ice cream shop.
+Once you settle into your rental home, you can find your flavor at your new favorite ice cream shop.